mchevalier2/Papers/README.md

 # Papers
-Each subfolder will be for a specific paper, and will contain a subfolder 'analyses' and 'figures'
+Each subfolder will be for a specific paper, and will contain a subfolder 'analyses', 'data' and 'figures'